Wiki · Concept · Last reviewed June 25, 2026

 The NIST AI Risk Management Framework 1.0 was released on January 26, 2023 by the U.S. National Institute of Standards and Technology.
 It is designed for organizations that design, develop, deploy, or use AI systems, and it is explicitly voluntary, non-sector-specific, rights-preserving, and use-case agnostic.

-The framework does not certify that an AI system is safe.
+The framework does not certify that an AI system is safe, lawful, fair, or trustworthy.
 It gives organizations a risk-management operating model: identify context, understand harms, assign responsibility, evaluate evidence, manage risk, and update practices as systems and uses change.

 Because it is voluntary, the AI RMF is best understood as governance infrastructure rather than law.
-It helps shape procurement, audits, policy, standards, internal controls, public-sector AI inventories, and safety documentation, but it does not itself create an enforcement regime.
+It helps shape procurement, audits and assurance, policy, standards, internal controls, AI system inventories, and safety documentation, but it does not itself create an enforcement regime.

 Structure